alumbra/alumbra.spec/README.md

 Describes the AST of a GraphQL schema.

-__`:alumbra/canonical-document`__
+__`:alumbra/canonical-operation`__

-Describes a canonical, self-contained format for a GraphQL document that can be interpreted without further knowledge of the GraphQL schema.
+Describes a canonical, self-contained format for a GraphQL operation that can be interpreted without further knowledge of the GraphQL schema.

 __`:alumbra/analyzed-schema`__